-We have audited the accompanying consolidated financial statements of American Friends of the Hebrew University, Inc. (the "Organization"), which comprise the consolidated statement of financial position as of September 30, 2015 and 2014, and the related consolidated statements of activities and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying consolidated financial statements of American Friends of the Hebrew University, Inc. (the "Organization"), which comprise the consolidated statement of financial position as of September 30, 2016, and the related consolidated statements of activities and cash flows for the year then ended, and the related notes to the financial statements.